EduCsg/EduCsg/README.md

 - I'm Brazilian :brazil:
 - 17 years old :man_technologist:
-- I want to be a Web developer in the future. :desktop_computer:
+- I want to be a Web and Mobile developer in the future. :desktop_computer:
 - Open to new challenges :fire:

 <br />